mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 class MyUIServlet : VaadinServlet()
 ```

 The value is in milliseconds.
+The default value is 10 minutes.

 Also see `PushHandler.setLongPollingSuspendTimeout()`.